 Ask for Help if Necessary

 As part of preparing and planning ahead for your disembarkation, consider whether or not you or any of your cruise companions will require any kind of assistance getting off of the ship.
 Do you have more bags than you can safely carry?
 Is your companion unable to stay standing for extended periods of time due to a medical issue?
 Perhaps you require the use of a wheelchair or motorized scooter to safely navigate the ship.
-Whatever kind of special assistance you or your companions may potentially need, be sure to address these concerns with a crew member early on so that the appropriate accommodations can be made to provide a safe means for you exiting the ship.
+Whatever kind of special assistance you or your companions may potentially need, be sure to address these concerns with a crew member early on so that the appropriate accommodations can be made to provide a safe means for you to exit the ship.
 If you are using a wheelchair make sure that you request crew assistance disembarking.
 We have handled several cases where passengers were injured while disembarking in a wheelchair with the assistance of other passengers or family members.
-Crew members will be experienced in navigating the ramps, gangways and other parts of the disembarkation process with a wheelchair – be sure to obtain their assistance.
+Crew members will be experienced in navigating the ramps, gangways, and other parts of the disembarkation process with a wheelchair – be sure to obtain their assistance.

 Take General Safety Measures